Book an appointment

 • Receptionist: Your first stop to set up a personalized file for you and go over some clinic information.

-• Product Sales: A staff member will sell you any products you have been prescribed or wish to purchase.
+• Product Sales: A staff member will sell or dispense you any products you wish to purchase or have been prescribed.

 • Doctor/Nurse: The doctor will ask questions about your medical and sexual health history.